 I slowly open my eyes, and turn onto my side.
 This bed I lay in is so damn uncomfortable.
 I really need to talk to the woman about getting me a new mattress.
-However, lying I can see through the window that the world outside is still dark; it must still be night, or very early morning.
+However, lying here I can see through the window that the world outside is still dark; it must still be night, or very early morning.
 Either way I am still tired and want to go back to sleep.
 There is this song stuck in my head though.
-I’m not sure where I have heard it; maybe on the radio station that the boy likes to play in his room. or some reason this song makes me want to remember, if only there was something I could remember.
+I’m not sure where I have heard it; maybe on the radio station that the boy likes to play in his room.
+For some reason this song makes me want to remember, if only there was something I could remember.
 Well, I do want to go back to sleep.
 It would be much easier if this song wasn’t stuck in my head though.
 It wanders through my mind like a ghost.
 Oh well.

 Sand squeezes between my toes, and brushes the bottom of my rolled up, old jeans.
-Waves crash, brokenly, and longingly against this barren infinite shore, an everlasting reminder of how small and unimportant I truly am.
+Waves crash, heart-brokenly, and longingly against this barren infinite shore, an everlasting reminder of how small and unimportant I truly am.
 The moon bleaches everything with a white glow and I can feel the wind teasing my shaggy hair, beckoning the scarf around my neck to fly away with it.
 I like the beach.
 At least here I don’t notice the way my clothes and breath reek of whiskey.
 Here I am numb to the heroin still coursing through my veins.
 I walk on, the world spinning around me, everything a blur; the damp evening air suffocating me, chilling me from the inside out.
 Giggles stifle the empty serenity that I was getting used to and, what looks like, a group of young women stumbles into my sight.
 As they get closer I can tell there are four of them, however I only notice one.
 She has long wavy dark hair that she wears down, brushing along her back as she walks in the moonlight.
-Even from here I can see the green of her eyes and the freckles scattered, like stars on a clear night, across her nose and cheeks.
+Even from here, I can see the green of her eyes and the freckles scattered, like stars on a clear night, across her nose and cheeks.
 She opens her lips and in a heavy accent she says to her companions, “Do you see that man there?
 Does he look okay?
 I think he needs help.”
 I look around confused and in awe.
-It takes me almost a minute to realize that man she is talking about is me.
-As I realize this the stars start to spin and dance in the night sky, running in circles around the moon and planets.
+It takes me almost a minute to realize that the man she is talking about is me.
+As I realize this, the stars start to spin and dance in the night sky, running in circles around the moon and planets.
 Water brushes my toes, and I lay down in the soft sand, just letting everything be.
 The salty water begins to inhale me, grabbing at my clothing and begging me to float into its depths.
 Drums are pounding around me, like footsteps, and suddenly there are faces above me.

 “Is that?”